GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 If cultural artifacts were historically created this way, what happened? why did we stop? is it really just the markets fault? capitalism???
 What other values of critical views might we find through our exploring?

-enzo mari Autoprogettazione? also drew from vernacular sources.
-Counter culture DIYers were the previous iteration of this ideal.
-Mari and Brand both had mail-away versions of this system for their physical objects.
-For mari, if you mailed him a self-addressed envelope, he sent you the instructions and explanation of his project.
-For Brand, he created the whole earth catalog, a way to collectively share all manner of materials and ideas in the late 60s through the 80s before everyone had access to the internet that helpe linux take off?
-These are also the same in concept, and had interesting design implications.
-Why was it (is it?) that the counter-cultural are drawn to these methods in contmeporary society?

 Raymond tells everyone the above version of the Linux story.
 Raymond's points seem to inspire a lot of people and he then goes onto found the open source foundation and works through the rest of the 90s and early 2000s encouraging tech and communities at large to take advantage of open source ideas.
 Hurray open source wins (wired article? <https://www.wired.com/2016/08/open-source-won-now/>) now what?
 That part of the story only covers the Open Source part of F/LOS.

 - sharing and transparency is importnat